 Having a smartphone is great as it is lightweight, portable and accessible.
 You can use it to get close to objects without having to worry about expensive lenses.

-A smartphone as a tool lets you focus on representing your concept easily.
-Using your smartphone, look for shapes, patterns and textures in your images.
+A smartphone is a tool that lets you focus on representing your concept in an easy way.
+Use your smartphone to look for shapes, patterns, and textures in your images.

 Technical Abstract Photography

 Technical abstract photography looks at how you can choose tools and accessories alongside your camera to capture abstract images.

 We also talk about slow shutter speed and the way it can add creativity to you abstract photographs.

 There is no easier way to capture an abstract image than using a macro lens.
 These lenses allow you to get very close to a subject.
 This helps to single out abstraction from the whole subject.